Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 An infectious variant that develops as a result of a viral or bacterial inflammation bronchi (obstructive bronchitis, bronchiolitis);

-broncho obstructive syndrome infectious origin occurs when obstructive bronchitis and bronchiolitis.
+Broncho obstructive syndrome infectious origin occurs when obstructive bronchitis and bronchiolitis.
 The etiology is viral or viral-bacterial.

-Among viruses, the leading role belongs to respiratory syncytial viruses (in half of the cases), adenovirus, parainfluenza virus.
+Among viruses, the leading role belongs to respiratory syncytial viruses (in half of the cases), adenovirus, and parainfluenza virus.
 Bacteria include mycoplasma and chlamydia.

 A characteristic feature of this type of obstruction is the predominance of edema, infiltration and hypersecretion of the mucous membrane over bronchospasm.

-The cause of recurrence may be:
+The reason for recurrence may be:

-The development of bronchial hyperactivity (the most common cause);
+Development of bronchial hyperactivity (most common reason);

 Debut bronchial asthma;